-Get a Chinese boyfriend/girlfriend
+Tip 2 – Get a Chinese Boyfriend/Girlfriend

-The best way to learn Chinese?
 Take things one step further and get yourself in a relationship with a Chinese partner!

 This is actually a fantastic way of getting to know about China and the culture of relationships here, if you are willing to take the plunge of course!

 Clearly you probably won’t likely pick your partner based on this criteria but it’ll benefit your Chinese skills hugely, and we can guarantee that!
 If things go well between you, even better!

-Study on the move
+Tip 3 – Study on the Move

 Let’s face it, we are in a day and age where anything and everything is accessible right at our fingertips.

 Take advantage of your metro journey or spend some time with your feet up taking in information, the freedom of studying on your phone is invaluable and should be taken advantage of.

 Whether you spend five minutes per day or five hours, you’ll benefit from studying Chinese on your phone.

-Master the Tones
+Tip 4 – Master the Tones